Cypher1/tako/README.md

 Running the tests should also be fairly simple, but relies on some dependencies which we will fetch using git.

 ```
-cargo test
+cargo test --release
 ```

+Note: Currently `--release` is needed as some of the tests rely on rust optimisations that decrease stack usage.
+Tracking bug: https://github.com/Cypher1/tako/issues/179

 ## Installation

 tako is a standalone single file.
-It can be installed simply by building and copy/moving ./tako into your /usr/bin directory.
+It can be installed simply by building and copy/moving ./release/tako into your /usr/bin directory.

 ## Contributing